 Electronic power steering (EPS) has enabled benefits to the automotive world such as light-weighting of technologies, increasing efficiency and reducing complexity and cost.
-A key component to operating the EPS system is the steering torque sensor, otherwise known as the torsion bar or quill shaft.
+A key component to operating the EPS system is the torsion bar.
 When the vehicle operator turns the steering wheel, the torsion bar twists and this displacement is used to determine the level of input torque.
 The electronic control unit (ECU) then uses this information to ensure the correct output torque is applied.
 A schematic of this system can be seen in Figure 1.

-Figure 1: A Schematic diagram of where the steering torque sensor is used in an EPS system.
+Figure 1: A Schematic diagram of where the torsion bar is used in an EPS system.
 The bearing highlighted in red is where the bushing sits.

 Commonly, needle bearings are used in this application.
 The torsion bar twists inside the needle bearing and if vibrations are present in the system, the interface between the needle bearings and the torsion bar will cause a buzzing feeling in the steering wheel.

-Noise Free Engineered Benefits for Steering Feel (Steering Torque Sensor)
+Noise Free Engineered Benefits for Steering Feel (Torsion Bar)